romanchechyotkin/pg_doorman/README.md

 ```

 The `generate` command connects to your PostgreSQL server, automatically detects all databases and users, and creates a complete configuration file with appropriate settings.
 This is especially useful for quickly setting up PgDoorman in new environments or when you have many databases and users to configure.

+**Warning:** If your PostgreSQL server requires authentication in pg_hba.conf, you will need to manually set the `server_password` parameter in the configuration file after using the `generate` command.

 Key features of the `generate` command:
 - Automatically detects all non-template databases